oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/obiee-db-migration-to-oac-adw/Readme.md

 # Oracle Database and OBIEE migration to Autonomous Data Warehouse and Oracle Analytics Cloud

-This repository contains an in-depth guide on how to define, design and deploy a Data Warehouse Analytical workload when migrating from an on-premise OBIEE and Oracle database solution to an OCI Oracle Analytics Cloud (OAC) + Autonomous Data Warehouse (ADW) solution
+This repository contains an in-depth guide on how to define, design and deploy a Data Warehouse Analytical workload when migrating from an on-premise OBIEE and Oracle database solution to an OCI Oracle Analytics Cloud (OAC) + Autonomous Data Warehouse (ADW) solution.

+Reviewed: 19.12.2023

 ## When to use this asset?